 SOUND

 Fireants use their antennae to smell the pheromones emitted from other fireants.
 These scents warn of danger, say hello to fellow fireants, and inspire the others to work harder.
-When a fireant gets trapped in a cave-in, they rub the joint between their waist and abdomen to produce a squeaky sound saying “Help me!” the other fireants “hear” this through their legs and come to help.
+When a fireant gets trapped in a cave-in, it will rub the joint between its waist and abdomen to produce a squeaky sound saying “Help me!”
+The other fireants “hear” this through their legs and come running to help.

 SIGHT